Krylov operator complexity in holographic CFTs: Smeared boundary reconstruction and the dual proper radial momentum: Discussion and Future Directions

-Here we comment on the results for Lanczos coefficients and Krylov complexity for two-sided correlators from perspective of holographic RG flow~\cite{deHaro:2000vlm}.
+Here we comment on qualitative similarity between our results for Lanczos coefficients and Krylov complexity for two-sided correlators from perspective of holographic RG flow~\cite{deHaro:2000vlm}.
+However, we stress that our results are not intended to reflect a RG flow, since we work with free scalar field correlation function is AdS-Rindler; while to have a UV-IR flow, one would need to introduce a relevant operator insertion that would backreact on the black hole background.
 As shown in Sec.~\ref{ssec:Lanczos and complexity}, depending on the relation between the conformal (scaling) dimension $\Delta$ of the dual operator and the spatial dimension $d$, the Lanczos sequence for the horizon $r\rightarrow 1$ lies above ($2\Delta<(d-1)$) or below ($2\Delta>(d-1)$) the boundary sequence $r\rightarrow \infty$, with intermediate finite-$r$ sequences lying between these two for all $n$ and $r$.
 Moreover, for sufficiently large $n$, any finite-$r$ sequence approaches the \emph{horizon} sequence, as can be seen in Figs.~\ref{fig:bnDelta15d4BulkPropagatorHugo} and~\ref{fig:bnDelta1p2d4BulkPropagatorHugo}.
-In general, the asymptotic $n\rightarrow \infty$ behavior of $b_n$ and the late-time behavior $t\rightarrow \infty$ of Krylov complexity $K(t)$ in QFTs are determined by the behaviour of the high frequency regime in the power spectrum, typically corresponding to the UV limit of the theory undergoing an RG flow.
-Here we offer an interpretation of this result from the perspective of holographic RG flow (see~\cite{Skenderis:2002wp} and references therein).
+In general, the asymptotic $n\rightarrow \infty$ behavior of $b_n$ and the late-time behavior $t\rightarrow \infty$ of Krylov complexity $K(t)$ in QFTs are determined by the behaviour of the high frequency regime in the power spectrum, typically corresponding to the UV limit of the theory undergoing a RG flow.
+Here we offer an analogous interpretation of this result from the perspective of holographic RG flow (see~\cite{Skenderis:2002wp} and references therein); which, again, does not strictly speaking apply to the setting we have studied.